-Indonesia sets 3.3 GW target geothermal installed capacity by 2030
+Indonesia sets target of 3.3 GW additional geothermal capacity by 2030

 To attain this target, the government is implementing several strategies including a government drilling program, providing geothermal funds, synergy with state-owned enterprises, and optimizing resources.
 According to Arifin, access to funding and the use of technology are highly critical in geothermal development.